 There are various reasons why your Android device won’t read the SIM card.
-Some possible causes could be that you didn’t insert the SIM card correctly, or your Android device is experimenting a software issue.
-Whatever the reason is, a solution needs to be found quickly when your phone says: “No SIM card detected.”
+Some possible causes could be that you didn’t insert the SIM card correctly, or your Android device is experiencing a software issue.
+Whatever the reason, a solution needs to be found quickly when your phone says: “No SIM card detected.”

 Here are some fixes for those times when your Android phone can’t detect the SIM card.

 If what’s causing your SIM card error is a software issue, sometimes a simple reboot is all it takes to fix the problem.
 Press and hold the power button until the pop-up window appears with the “Restart” option.
 Tap on it to restart the phone.
 If the phone doesn’t come with a “Restart” function, then power it off, wait for thirty seconds, then turn it on again.